Trʼondëk Hwëchʼin First Nation: Moosehide and Dawson (from 1896)

 In spring 1898, after newspapers spread news of the gold rush globally, tens of thousands of prospectors, known as Stampeders, flooded Dawson.
 By May, Tr’ochëk was overtaken by newcomers, giving rise to Lousetown, also called Klondike City, where many prostitutes settled.
 Archaeologists identified 72 cabin platforms along the island’s steep slope, reinforced with stone blocks.
 Other settlers built simple tents supported by wooden frames, leaving few traces.
 Garbage and wastewater flowed downhill into the river.

-On March 27, 1900, the government established an reserve at Moosehide.
+On March 27, 1900, the government established a reserve at Moosehide.
 That year, food scarcity was so severe that Inspector Z.T.
 Wood of the North West Mounted Police provided flour, rice, and tea to support the 10 to 12 most affected individuals.